casey/just/README.md

 This does not, however, preclude fixing outright bugs, even if doing so might break `justfiles` that rely on their behavior.

+Also, output of `just` which is human readable, such as error messages and the output of `--list`, is not bound by the backwards compatibility guarantee.

 There will never be a `just` 2.0.
 Any desirable backwards-incompatible changes will be opt-in on a per-`justfile` basis, so users may migrate at their leisure.